RigidSeine/TenkiAme/TenkiAme_Notes.md

 - After making the call, you can return a response.
 If the call was successful, then you can read the response JSON as a string and then deserialise using a class that has the properties you want to store in the response JSON.
   - The "container" classes don't need to have all the attributes in the JSON.
 It can simply have the attributes you want to store.
+- Deserialising from a JSON response into a C# tends to be more friendly with case-sensitivity so `[JsonProperty]` tends to not be required for classes created for deserialisation.

 #Razor Pages vs. MVC
 - To use Razor Pages instead of MVC, include the following: